-We ate our way around town to find the best cake shops in London.
+We ate our way around town to find the best London bakeries.

 Whether you want to go out and get it or have it delivered, we’ve got you covered.

 If watching the latest season of the Great British Bake Off has you yearning for cake here’s the very best London bakeries who have a little (or a lot) of what you fancy.